shilpacvenugopal/ticket_allocation/README.md

 - **Frontend:** Django Templates
 - **Database:** PostgreSQL

 Make sure to replace `<id>` in the URLs with the actual ticket ID when performing CRUD operations.
+Make sure to replace `<date>` in the URLs with the date eg:2024-03-07 when performing url of the dashboard operations.
 Also, ensure to provide valid data in the request bodies where necessary.